-This has been a hot topic since the news of the first-approved vaccine.
-Currently in British Columbia there is no specific legislation requiring employees to get vaccinated.
+This has been a hot topic since the news of the first approved vaccine.
+Can an Employer Require Employees to Get the COVID-19 Vaccine?
+Currently in British Columbia, there is no specific legislation requiring employees to get vaccinated.
 However, please note that this could evolve once the vaccine is underway and available to the public at large.

 The short answer to this question is yes, generally non-unionized employers (and in some cases unionized employers) can require employees to get the vaccine (with certain exceptions discussed below).
 BC Employers have an obligation to ensure the health and safety of all workers in the office or on the jobsite under section 21 of the Workers Compensation Act.
 WorkSafeBC Policy Item P2-21-1 provides further context on the scope of this duty:

 Section 21(1)(a)(ii) reflects that purpose and ultimately requires an employer to ask “Have I done all that I can reasonably do to ensure the health and safety of those other workers?”

 Nature of Workplace

 Each employer will have to assess its specific workplace and make a fundamental decision as to whether it needs all employees to receive the vaccine or provide a vaccination certificate to make the workplace safer.
 There may be workplaces where social distancing, wearing masks and washing hands may be determined to be sufficient protection for all or certain departments or areas of the workplace.
 In some cases outside factors may require vaccination, such as an individual who is required to travel frequently for his/her job, where the individual works in the health care sector or with vulnerable individuals, and where it would be a reasonable expectation the individual maintains the proper vaccinations (including COVID-19).
 These are considerations for the employer – requiring all employees to receive the vaccine is a fundamental issue that can be controversial and lead to legal action against the employer.